Asian swamp eel: Habitat

 The preferred environment for the Asian swamp eel includes a wide variety of muddy, freshwater, shallow wetlands, such as rice paddies, ditches, ponds, marshes, streams, rivers, canals, lakes, and reservoirs.
 Depths less than 3 m are optimal.
 M. albus can live in a wide range of oxygen levels.
 This fish can obtain up to 25% oxygen from air transcutaneously if not using gills under water.

 Lifecycle

-The Asian swamp eel is hermaphroditic.
+The Asian swamp eel is sequentially hermaphroditic.
 All young are females.
 As juvenile fish begin to mature, some take on the masculine phenotype.
 Males are capable of changing sex, allowing them to replenish female populations when female densities are low.
 This change from one sex to another can take up to a year.

 Spawning can occur throughout the year.
 Some Japanese and Chinese forms of M. albus exhibit a great deal of parental care.
 Large males construct bubble nests at the mouth of burrows and guard the eggs and young.
 In some Japanese and Chinese forms, eggs are laid in bubble nests located in shallow waters.
 These bubble nests float at the water's surface and are not attached to aquatic vegetation.
 Females produce up to 1,000 eggs, each, per spawning event.